Fast quantum algorithm for differential equations

-We note that the differential equation does not need to be discretized by wavelets.
-Standard methods such as the finite-difference method could be used for discretization.
-In this case, we use wavelets only as a tool to perform linear-algebra manipulation of the linear system obtained by the finite-difference method.
-That is to say that a wavelet basis provides an auxiliary system of coordinates in which the condition numbers of the matrices involved in the computation are under control.
-Employing such a hybrid approach yields a practical way to significantly boost the performance of algorithms based on standard discretization methods and shows the advantage of performing computations in wavelet bases.
+We note that the PDE does not need to be discretized using wavelets.
+Standard methods such as the finite-difference method can be used for discretization.
+In this case, we use wavelets only as a tool to perform linear-algebra manipulations of the linear system obtained by the finite-difference method.
+That is to say, wavelets serve as an auxiliary basis in which the condition numbers of matrices involved in the computation are controlled.
+This hybrid approach yields a practical way to significantly boost the performance of algorithms based on standard discretization methods and shows the advantage of performing computations in wavelet bases.

 Methodologically, we first transform the system of linear equations obtained by the finite-difference discretization into a wavelet basis.
-Then we precondition the wavelet-transformed system with the wavelet preconditioner to have a linear system with a uniform condition number.
-By this preconditioning, a direct approach to obtaining a quantum solution for the original linear system is to generate a quantum state encoding the solution of the preconditioned system by QLSAs, which would have a $\kappa$-independent cost, and then transform the generated state to a quantum state that encodes the solution of the original system.
-This transformation requires applying the wavelet preconditioner $P$ shown in FIG.~\ref{fig:precond}(a).
-As $P$ is nonunitary, it needs to be implemented probabilistically.
-However, because the condition number of $P$ is $\mathcal{O}(N)$, the success probability is small, rendering an $\mathcal{O}(N)$-time algorithm (see Appendix~\ref{apx:direct_approach}).
+Then we precondition the wavelet-transformed system with the wavelet preconditioner to obtain a linear system with a uniform condition number.
+After preconditioning, a direct approach to obtain a quantum solution for the original linear system is to generate a quantum state encoding the solution of the preconditioned system by QLSAs, which would have a $\kappa$-independent cost, and then transform the generated state to a quantum state that encodes the solution of the original system.
+This transformation requires applying the nonunitary preconditioner, which needs to be implemented probabilistically.
+However, because the condition number of the preconditioner scales linearly with $N=2^n$ (Fig.~\ref{fig:precond}a), the success probability becomes exponentially small in~$n$, leading to an overall $\mathcal{O}(N)$-time algorithm (see Appendix~\ref{apx:direct_approach}).